Last updated: 08 February 2022

 Memory vs microprocessor

-Smart cards come in two varieties: memory and microprocessor.
+Smart cards come in two varieties: memory and microprocessor (smart chip).

-Memory cards store data and can be viewed as a small USB memory stick with optional security.
+Memory cards store data and can be viewed as small USB memory sticks with optional security.
 On the other hand, a microprocessor card can add, delete, and manipulate information in its memory on the card.

-Like a miniature computer, a microprocessor card has an input/output port operating system and a hard disk with built-in security features such as encryption capabilities.
+Like a miniature computer, a microprocessor card has an input/output port operating system and a hard disk with built-in security features like encryptions.

 Contact vs contactless